aaronschmaltz/portfolio/guides/google-drawings.md

 ## Cropping the image

-Cropping entails the removal of unnecessary parts of an image so that only a portion of it is included in the final export.
-If the image's width and height dimensions exceed the respective dimensions of the export (i.e., the dimensions used for **Page setup**), then the image will need to be cropped.
+Cropping entails the removal of parts of an image so that only a portion of it is included during the export.
+If the image's width and height dimensions exceed the respective dimensions of the export (i.e., the dimensions used for **Page setup**), then the image must be cropped.
 Conversely, if the image's dimensions are smaller than the intended final dimensions of the export, then the image will need to be upscaled.
-However, upscaling an image natively in **Google Drawings** is not recommended as it may compromise resolution and quality.
+However, upscaling an image natively in **Google Drawings** is not recommended as it compromises resolution and quality.

 ### Step 1